Interactions-Nexus/Nexus-Wiki/guides/interface/invoice-module-guide.md

 ## **What is the Invoice Module?**

-The Invoice DApp module is an initial and essential step in the evolution of decentralized finance (DeFi), supply chains and similar blockchain use cases being built on Nexus.
+The Invoice module is an initial and essential step in the evolution of decentralized finance (DeFi), supply chains and similar blockchain use cases being built on Nexus.
 We envision the Nexus invoice system to not only streamline payments and reduce the costs of administration within an organization, but across businesses and between industries.

 This module is a downloadable add-on for the Nexus wallet.
 All invoices are recorded on the blockchain and only transferred to the debtor once settled, providing a transparent record for auditing or legal purposes.
 A time expiration for the invoice contract can also be specified if required.